openjdk/jdk/doc/testing.md

 (or `tier1`, the initial colon is optional), or with, e.g. `hotspot:tier1`, `test/jdk:jdk_util` or `$(TOPDIR)/test/hotspot/jtreg:hotspot_all`.
 The test
-root can be specified either as an absolute path, or a path relative to the OpenJDK top directory, or the `test` directory.
+root can be specified either as an absolute path, or a path relative to the JDK top directory, or the `test` directory.
 For simplicity, the hotspot JTReg test root, which really is `hotspot/jtreg` can be abbreviated as just `hotspot`.